datagrok-ai/public/help/develop/exercises/exercises.md

     }
     ```

-   Note that comments on the top of the function declaration are crucial for runnig it on the platform.
+   Note that comments on the top of the function declaration are crucial for running it on the platform.
    They determine the function name, the input and output types.
    Essentially, change each character to the complementary one: `A <=> T`, `G <=> C`.
 Run it and check whether
    everything works fine.